Travel the Silk Road from China to Uzbekistan

 This is an overland journey, so there will be some very long days of travelling and driving, often over rough terrain.
 This can be tiring at times and will require a great deal of patience at others, especially at border crossings.

 What Kyrgyzstan lacks in "sights" compared to the Silk Road monuments and old towns of Uzbekistan and China, it makes up for in alpine landscapes, opportunities for interaction with local families and plenty of time spent on the road or outdoors exploring natural surroundings.

 This trip travels on overnight hard sleeper trains on sections of the journey.
 Train travel in China may not be entirely luxurious, but it's certainly one of the best ways to travel long distances and come face-to-face with the country and its people.
 It's the main form of transport for locals, so take the chance to interact.

-3. A Single Supplement is available on this trip, excluding nights in yurts, homestays, some guesthouses and all overnight trains.
+1. A Single Supplement to have your own room is available on this trip, excluding nights in yurts, homestays, guesthouses and overnight trains.

 Our The Great Silk Road trips score an average of 5 out of 5 based on 5 reviews in the last year.

 The Silk Road is a fascinating and underrated part of our world.
 The trip included so much diversity of cultures.
 The food was excellent.
 The people extremely friendly.
 It was a varied and stimulating trip that I highly recommend to those with an adventurous spirit.